ky-42/personal-site/server/README.md

 # Environment Variables

 - POSTGRES_USER: Postgres user the server should use.
+Only needed if using the provided docker compose file.
 - POSTGRES_PASSWORD: Password for the Postgres user.
+Only needed if using the provided docker compose file.
-- DATABASE_URL: URI used to connect to database.
+- DATABASE_URI: URI used to connect to database.
 - ADMIN_PASSWORD: Password used to manage content.
-- URL: Domain allowed through CORS.
+- CLIENT_DOMAIN: Domain allowed through CORS.

 <br/>
 <br/>